Understand The GED Before Taking The Test

 - Written and Visual Texts: a combination of maps and narratives or an editorial and a photograph.

 - Language Arts, Reading: There 40 questions and the total time allotted is 65 minutes.
-This section of the test for GED contains a combination of literary texts and non-fiction texts.
+This section contains a combination of literary texts and non-fiction texts.
 More weightage is given to literary texts.
 The sections contain prose ranging from 200-400 words and poetry of 8-25 lines.
 The passages are followed by questions, 4-8 each.

-- Mathematics: In this section 50 questions have to be completed in 90 minutes.
-The GED Mathematics section is divided into two parts.
+- Mathematics: In this section, 50 questions have to be completed in 90 minutes.
+This section is divided into two parts.
 A calculator is provided to the candidate at the test center only for the first part.
 For the second part of the test, a math formula page is provided to the candidates.
 Almost 80% of the questions are multiple choices.
 The candidates are required to construct an answer for the remaining questions.

-For further information about the test for GED visit the GED official page here: http://www.acenet.edu/AM/Template.cfm?Section=GED_TS
+For further information about the test, visit the official page here: http://www.acenet.edu/AM/Template.cfm?Section=GED_TS

 Terms and Conditions